-This specialization focuses on how governments and organizations attempt to create more humane and equitable societies, in the contemporary context of restructuring policy regimes.
+This concentration focuses on how governments and organizations attempt to create more humane and equitable societies, in the contemporary context of restructuring policy regimes.
 It thus encompasses a wide range of topics from the analysis of the objectives, institutions, policies and decision-making processes of the modern welfare state to the methods for, and dilemmas of, planning with people for specific services to meet specific needs.
-Since social planning involves all levels of government, a secondary theme of this specialization is intergovernmental planning and implementation.
+Since social planning involves all levels of government, a secondary theme of this concentration is intergovernmental planning and implementation.

 - Shifting conceptions of need that help to construct program and policy responses for marginalized groups;

 - Local, regional, national, and supranational political and economic contexts which shape and, to a lesser extent, are shaped by policy frameworks;

 - The institutional framework of social planning;